Your zsh plugins work normally

 : help me with @README<Tab>

-You should see syntax highlighting and successful command execution.
+You should see color-coded syntax highlighting and successful command execution.

 Quick Start